CCM v4 FAQ - Transition Timeline

 The first set of mappings with CCM V3.0.1., ISO/IEC 27001/02/17/18 was released in February 2021

 Other mappings will be released later within the timeframe from June to September.
 CSA will be working to create additional mapping to relevant standards, best practices, laws and regulations (e.g., NIST 800-53 Rev 5, ENISA Security Controls for Cloud Services, CIS Controls, PCI-DSS, AICPA TSP).

 When will CAIQ v4 be released?

-The fourth version of Consensus Assessment Initiative Questionnaire (CAIQ) will be released June 2021.
+The fourth version of Consensus Assessment Initiative Questionnaire (CAIQ) was released June 2021.
 This questionnaire accompanies the CCM and provides questions that vendors can answer to ascertain if they comply with the CCM.
 Version 4 has been combined with the CCM v4, and both files are available to download together here.
 If you want to submit CAIQ v4 to the registry you will need to download this version instead.

 When will the implementation and auditing guidelines be released?

 The CCM v4 Implementation guidelines will be released in September.
 The implementation guidelines are a new addition to the CCM, their goal is to explain how to use the CCM and to support the users in better understanding and implementing the CCM controls.
 The implementation of CCM controls in a specific technological environment (e.g. AWS, Azure, GCP, etc) are beyond the scope of the Implementation Guidelines and for that purpose we encourage the users to collaborate with their peers in the dedicated CCM User Group in Circle.

 In September the Auditing Guidelines will be released.
 Similarly to the Implementation Guidelines, the Auditing Guidelines are a new additional component to the CCM.
 They will explain how to approach the auditing and assessment of CCM controls and provide support to the auditors and auditees alike on how to evaluate the correct adoption of CCM controls.

 When will CCM Lite and CCM for SaaS be released?

 In Q1 2022, the CCM Lite and CCM-SaaS will be released.
 The CCM Lite is a lightweight version of CCM which contains the foundational controls that any CSP regardless of their delivery model approach, size, complexity of the operations should implement, no matter what.

 STAR Program Transition Timeline